NataliaVelasquez18/PyBer_Analysis/README.md

 Despite that **Urban** cities have the greatest number of rides **their fares are the lowest** among the three.

-Finally, **Rural cities have the lowest number of drivers, significantly higher fares compared to Urban cities, and the least rides.
+Finally, **Rural cities have the lowest number of drivers, significantly higher fares compared to Urban cities, and the least rides**.

 ![Fig1.png](analysis/Fig1.png)